aerospike/kubernetes-operator/docs/Monitoring.md

 If Prometheus is also running on Kubernetes, you can configure it to extract exporter targets from the Kubernetes API.

-In the following example, Prometheus will be able to discover and add exporter targets in the `default` namespace which has endpoint port name of `aerospike-prometheus-exporter`.
+In the following example, Prometheus discovers and adds exporter targets in the `default` namespace which has endpoint port name of `aerospike-prometheus-exporter`.

 ```yaml
 scrape_configs: